Friday, October 17, 2025

 A perfect fall day hike, but it may be even better on a hot summer day

-Weve discovered a little-known trail along in the Valleriana—the valley above Pescia—that makes me look forward to being in Tuscany on a really hot day.
-The trail once was a mule route connecting Sorana to Castelvecchio.
-Winding through a canopy of chestnut, beech and oak trees, the sometimes-marshy footpath follows the Torrente di Pescia da Pontito, a small creek, and leads to the rocky remains of an ancient mill and bridge.
+Weve discovered a little-known trail along in the Valleriana—the verdant valley above Pescia—that makes me dream of being in Tuscany in the full unyielding heat of summer.
+The trail once was a mule route stitching together the villages of Sorana and Castelvecchio.
+The footpath, which occasionally yields to marshy, spring-fed patches, meanders under a dense, dappled cathedral of chestnut, beech, and oak trees.
+It faithfully follows the murmur of the Torrente di Pescia da Pontito, a lively creek whose course guides you to the skeletal remains of an ancient mill and its crumbling stone bridge.

 Torrente di Pescia da Pontito

 Lucy and I were the informal guides to a group of six American tourists staying in Montecatini with my cousin and friend Gina Natucci.
-We were fortunate to wake up to an unusually clear and sunny fall day, with a comfortable high temperature of 70 degrees Fahrenheit (21 C) during our excursion.
+We had been gifted a truly perfect autumn morning, bathed in the kind of crisp, golden light that seems to exist only in Italy.
 We had to hop across large stones to cross the torrente three times to reach the pools and lower turbine of the mill, a hike of about 20 minutes.
 We found small waterfalls emptying into several pools that measured a depth of about ten feet.
 Someone had moved some large flat stones, probably left over from the active days of the mill, to form two tables and several chairs that could be put into service for a picnic lunch.

 Me with new friend Jaxson